 Being a Hyatt loyalist and having 2 young kids, this property had been on my radar for a while.
 And after almost a week in paradise, I can say without a doubt, that we cannot wait to go back — because it was as close to perfect as we could have wanted.

 Let’s take an in-depth look at how our stay went and what you can expect if you visit the Hyatt Regency Maui on your next vacation.

 The 810-room Hyatt Regency Maui Resort and Spa is located on 40 acres in front of Kaanapali Beach in the town of Lahaina.

 This is a popular part of the island for tourists thanks to the big hotel chains having properties here as well as the beautiful golf courses nearby.

 The property is located about 27 miles from Kahului Airport (OGG), which normally takes about 40 minutes, but our journey took longer.
-We had to pull over as soon as we saw whales breaching just off the beaches we drove by!
-A magical start to our trip, especially after coming from snowy Boston!
+We had to pull over as soon as we saw whales breaching just off the beaches we drove by.
+It was a magical start to our trip, especially after coming from snowy Boston.

 There is also a private regional airport, Kapalua Airport (JHM), which is only 4 miles from the resort.

 It’s probably no big surprise, but I wanted to book this stay using my World of Hyatt points.